 As we head into September and the days start to shorten, you may already notice changes in your horse’s coat.
 This is the perfect time to start thinking about clipping!
-Clipping isn't just about keeping your horse looking smart; it’s also about their comfort and performance.
+Clipping your horse's coat isn't just to make them look smart, it's often an essential task to benefit their health, comfort and performance.

 Before reaching for the clippers, it's important to consider what type of clip is best suited to your horse's workload, condition, and living situation.
 Remember, it’s always best to remove the least amount of coat in the first clip.
 If you take off too much too soon, you could find yourself spending extra time and money on rugs, feed and stabling to keep your horse warm.
 As your horse's fitness and workload progress over the winter, you can always remove more hair at the next clip.